kathyxchen/crosstalk-correction/README.rst

 The approach infers an underlying pathway impact matrix where each gene only contributes to one pathway using an expectation maximization technique.

-**PathCORE**: The crosstalk correction method is used in the PathCORE software, a hypothesis generation tool that identifies co-occurring pathways from the results of an unsupervised analysis of transcriptomic data.
-Due to confusion around the term "crosstalk," we refer to this procedure as "overlap-correction" in the PathCORE software and paper.
+**PathCORE-T**: The crosstalk correction method is used in the PathCORE-T software, a hypothesis generation tool that identifies co-occurring pathways from the results of an unsupervised analysis of transcriptomic data.
+Due to confusion around the term "crosstalk," we refer to this procedure as "gene overlap correction" in the PathCORE-T software and paper.

 Installation
 ----------------